What is the lottery?

 The lottery is the admissions process required by New York State that is held when there are more student applications to a charter school than seats available.
 Students are randomly selected from all applicants for admission by lottery.
 Students who are not selected from the lottery will be placed on a waiting list.

-Why does CSAR use a lottery system for acceptance to the school?
+Why does CSARCS use a lottery system for acceptance to the school?

-NYS law states that if more applications than seats available, CSAR is required to choose their students through a random admissions lottery.
+NYS law states that CSARCS must choose their students through a random admissions lottery if more applications than seats are available.

 Is anyone given preference in the lottery?

-Preference is given to returning students, employee children, ELL students, siblings of students, and students who reside in the Rochester School District.
+Preference is given to returning students, employee children, siblings of students, and students who reside in the Rochester City School District.
+ELL students are given additional weight.

 When is the lottery?